 The Master EIR evaluated the potential impacts on energy and concluded that the effects would be less than significant.
-(See Impact 4.11-6) Any new development subject to the guidelines would be constructed to the standards required by current building codes, achieving energy efficiency.
-The proposed project would not result in any impacts not identified and evaluated in the Master EIR.
+(See Impact 4.11-6) The proposed ordinance amendments and rezoning of parcels would not result in any impacts not identified and evaluated in the Master EIR, and by encouraging use of transit would reduce future energy consumption and greenhouse gas emissions generated by the use of automobiles.